d-lowl/bunny-party/README.md

 # Bunny Party Bouncer Mini-Project
+IMPORTANT TLDR: the main branch of this repo does not contain the results of relabeling, to see the final results, go to `demonstration` branch, and specifically to [demosntration notebook there](https://github.com/d-lowl/bunny-party/blob/demonstration/demonstration.ipynb)

 ## Project overview
 PUBLIC NOTE: this project (and the task for it) is reworked from an exercise that I could not make public.
 Hence, I've reworked the dataset and the task, while keeping the implementation more or less the same.
 I will try marking clearly (with "PUBLIC NOTE") where the decisions were made due to the original task restrictions.